Highly-rated teaching and learning

 Honours is a one-year programme directed to the critical analysis of Media and Communication in a number of areas: these include media and power, media organisations, media ethics, content and issues, particularly as applied to New Zealand.
 The courses within the degree are aimed toward preparing graduates for a career in media and communication.
 Students will analytically explore important areas of current international debate within Media and Communication and consider the kinds of questions these create for globally interconnected societies.
 The Honours degree is also the first step toward a Masters for those who have a three-year undergraduate degree.

 About the programme

 In this year-long, intensive programme you will engage in greater depth with the issues and theoretical ideas of your chosen field.
-Students take four courses over the course of one year, in which small group discussions are combined with self-directed research.
-COMS401 is a required in order for you to graduate with an Honours degree in Media and Communication.
+Students take three courses over the course of one year, in which small group discussions are combined with self-directed research.
+One of these courses must be COMS 450, Media Research Methods.
+In order to graduate with an Honours degree in Media and Communication you also need to complete COMS480, a supervised research dissertation.
 Upon completion of an honours degree, students may undertake one year of research to complete a Masters degree at the University of Canterbury.

 By the end of the year, you can expect to have transformed yourself from student to scholar.
 There is a huge sense of achievement in developing new skills and knowledge and consolidating what you have already learned over the previous years.
 The small classes allow a close-knit community and lasting friendships to emerge.